How to Effectively Prepare Your Blog or Website to Be Sold

 8. Eliminate Unnecessary Expenses

 We’ve covered the idea of outsourcing more work leading up to the sale, so this may be seen as a bit of a contradiction.
-Really, what I am saying with this point is not that you need to get rid of all expenses, rather that you should evaluate your expenses and make sure that you’re spending money wisely.
+Really, what I am saying with this point is not that you need to get rid of all expenses, but rather that you should evaluate your expenses and make sure that you’re spending money wisely.

 Buyers will usually base their offers on your current profit and how long they think it will take them to recover the cost of buying your site.
 There are two ways of increasing profit.
 You can increase your revenue or decrease your expenses.